Opendigitalradio/mmbtools-doc/README.md

 How to build locally
 --------------------

+The pdf document will always be created automatically by the github repository upon a push.
+However, it can be interesting to create the pdf on your host, in order to check the outcome of your changes prior to pushing them to the repository.

+On your debian-based host:
-1. On a debian-based host, install the packages: `texlive texlive-fonts-extra texlive-latex-extra texlive-science cm-super`
+1. Install the packages: `make texlive texlive-fonts-extra texlive-latex-extra texlive-science cm-super`
 1. Run the following command: `make clean && make`

 Latest Version